 - Creation of an online community hub which will be animated by users, together with the organisation of an international competition and the nomination of the “cultural ambassadors”.

-- Increased awareness, knowledge and understanding of good practices in the educational institutions and communities.
+- Increased awareness, knowledge and understanding of good practices linked to the promotion of the cultural heritage.

 - Increased awareness, motivation and competence of both educational leaders and teachers about inclusive educational approaches and the promotion of common values.